futpix/caravans-in-australia/content/review/580-Kimberley-Kampers-Kruiser-T-Class.md

   ogtitle: "Should I buy Kruiser T-Class by Kimberley Kampers?"
   ogdescription: "The Kimberley Kampers Kruiser T-Class is classed as Off Road, and sleeps 2-6 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Kimberley Kampers"]
-tags: ["Sleeps 2-6", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Over 100k"]
+tags: ["Sleeps 2-6", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Over 100k", "Australian made"]
 totalLength: "7.315"
 bodyLength: ""
 totalHeight: "2.89"